microsoft/aroworkshop/_entries/02-03 mongodb.md

 > ./oc get templates -n openshift
 > ```

-Create a mongoDB deployment using the `mongodb-persistent`.
+Create a mongoDB deployment using the `mongodb-persistent` template.
 You're passing in the values to be replaced (username, passwor and database) which generates a YAML/JSON file.
 You then pipe it to the `oc create` command.

 ```sh
 ./oc process openshift//mongodb-persistent \